drewlyton/blog-posts/3 Shape Up Tactics Every Product Team Can Use.md

 Working this way makes sure that solutions are well thought out and tested *before anyone writes code*.
 Because building the wrong thing *is actually* sometimes worse than building nothing.
 The tool I've found to be the best proxy for this metaphorical gate is the *Pitch* document.

 A *Pitch* is essentially just a Shape Up flavored design doc.
-However, what I like about the *Pitch* is that it goes beyond prompting the traditional, mundane conversation around Problem/Solution and adds in three sections I find extremely powerful.
+However, what I like about the *Pitch* is that it goes beyond prompting the traditional, mundane conversation around problem/solution and adds in three sections I find extremely powerful.

 ### 🍜 Appetite - Fixed Time.
 Variable Scope.
+When building products, time is often our greatest enemy.
+We often try to estimate how long something will take to build with convoluted proxies in order to mask the fact that *we have no idea how long it will take to build something*.
+In essence, we usually think of our projects as having a fixed scope and variable time.

 ### 🐰 Rabbit Holes - Potential Pitfalls